cipher387/osint_stuff_tool_collection/README.md

 </br><a href="http://sleepingtime.org/">Sleeping Time</a> — determining the approximate sleeping time of a user based on analysis of the timing of a tweet
 </br><a href="https://tweettunnel.com/reverse.php">Tweet Tunnel</a> — tool for quick and comfortable viewing old tweet's of someone account
 </br><a href="https://twitter.com/i/directory/">Twitter users directory</a>
+</br><a href='https://www.followeraudit.com'>FollowerAudit</a> — In-depth analysis of Twitter followers.
+Identifies inactive and fake accounts, assesses followers by the number of tweets, profile information (biography, geolocation, links, profile picture).
 </br><a href="https://foller.me/">Foller.me</a> — Twitter account detailed analyze
 </br><a href="https://getdaytrends.com/">Get day Twitter Trends</a>
 </br><a href="https://us.trend-calendar.com/">US Twitter Trend Calendar</a>